jagilpe/streethistory/README.md

 This directory contains the Eclipse project of the Spring backend of the application.

 In order to build the application you will need to have the JDK 7 and maven installed in your computer and run `maven package`.
-This will create a war (`streethistory.wr`) that can be used to deploy the app in Java Web Container or App Server with JRE 7 installed.
+This will create a war (`streethistory.war`) that can be used to deploy the app in Java Web Container or App Server with JRE 7 installed.
 It has been tested in Tomcat 7 and Glassfish 3.0.1

 sh-frontend